Ryanyzh/ETI-Assignment-1/README.md

 #### Prerequisites

-- Ensure you have Docker and Docker Compose installed on your machine.
+- Ensure that npx/npm and Node.js is installed in the  device.
-- Install any necessary dependencies for each microservice.
+- Ensure that go is installed in the device.
+- Ensure that ports 3000, 5000, 5001 and 3006 are not in used.
+- Since this project uses the IDE, Visual Studio Code (VSC), ensure that the go dependencies are installed in VSC.

 #### Steps